gabrielmd/semantix/Scala/README.md

 # Solution using SCALA

-The classes designed to solve this challenge can be found in the folder *Scala*.
+The classes designed to solve this challenge can be found in the folder *[Scala/first-part/src/](Scala/first-part/src/)*.

 ## First part